thecraftman/CHAOSS-microtasks/Microtasks_solution.md

 - Be stored in a repository that can be cloned without registration.
 - Be stored in a repository.
 - Have an issue tracker that is readable without registration.
-- Permit individuals to create issues/file tickets against your repository.
+- Permit individuals to create issues/file tickets against your repository

  ### JOSS also provides the typical submission flow;
  This workflow will be helpful to the CHAOSS D&I Badging project;